nicolasbrunner/articles/mountainbike/trioofwheels.md

 ![Descending on the Roval wheelset](/assets/Descending1-min.jpeg) *... but not so much when the trail becomes chunkier*

-Sometimes differences can be very nuanced and it’s hard to tell if your brain is playing you tricks with placebo.
-This wasn’t one of those times.
-The contrast was very pronounced.
-On climbs: big win.
-On rowdy descents: not so much.
-Back-to-back testing with identical tires confirmed it: My aluminum rims feel significantly more muted and comfortable.
-For those who have had the chance to ride the new Schwalbe Radial tires: The difference feels very similar.

-I’m totally fine with this for quick lunch rides, where efficiency matters more than comfort.
-But for multi-day alpine epics with long descents?
-No way.
-I feel more confident dropping into a gnarly line with my good old aluminium rims.
-And even though they require a bit more effort to climb to the top, they will allow me to recover better on the downs.

-I have also tried the Roval wheels on my Transition Sentinel and on two hardtails.
-No big surprise: The lateral harshness is even more pronounced without rear suspension and I clearly prefered my aluminium wheels on a Yeti ARC and Kona Honzo CR.

 ![Climbing on the Roval wheelset](/assets/BackToBackTesting-min.jpeg) *Heading out for back-to-back testing.*

-## It all depends on the perspective

-This might not be a very glowing write-up and yet I bet that many would really enjoy these wheels.
-Heck, I’ll happily grab them for most of my local rides.
-If your local terrain is on the mellower side or you mostly ride smoother, machine-built trails, I'm sure you will enjoy these.

-They are well built, comparably light and very enjoyable on tamer terrain.
-I’ve had absolutely zero durability issues with them and love that they come with J-Bend spokes and a 6-bolt rotor mount.
-They seem to be bombproof and I was never able to hear any pinging on the first rides.

 ![Climbing on the Roval wheelset](/assets/Meandering.jpeg) *Lots of fun and fast acceleration in meandering terrain.*

-Now I’m left wondering: Can another carbon wheelset deliver the best of both worlds - lightweight efficiency and a comfortable, damped ride on chunky descents?
-Or can I safely return to my aluminium rims and keep my old-man-yelling at plastic attitude?

 ## About the author